 Course Number: MATH1314 Section: WS1, WS2, WS3 CRN: 11378,11379,12169 Course Hours: 3

 Lecture Hours: 3 Lab Hours: 1 Class Meeting Times: NA Class Meeting Location: Online

 Prerequisite: MATH0310, MATH1332, or TSI placement Corequisite(s): None

 Textbook and Required Material: This course uses an electronic textbook.

 A MyMathLab account is required for online exams, homework and labs.
-The course ID is malek??????( will be posted in your Blackboard first day of semester)
+The course ID is malek??????(which will be posted in your CANVAS first day of semester)

 Supplies: Scientific or graphing calculator.
 However, a calculator with a computer algebra system is not allowed

 Course Requirements: Completion of exams, labs, and homework assignments during designated dates.

 about the course.

 .
 Check welcome letter to get more information about the course.